Daily ways we procrastinate

 For more on how to fight procrastination, read ‘Just Do It’ from the latest issue of homeWORK magazine.
 Also, turn on, tune in and take care with our top five mindfulness apps for workplace burnout.

 Do you want to join our thriving community of businesses?
 Come and see what we have to offer your company and make your mark on the capital.
-Browse our portfolio of 64 properties across London, check out our inspiring events calendar, and if you're not ready for your own space, you can find information on all our flexible co-working memberships too.
+Browse our portfolio of over 60 properties across London, check out our inspiring events calendar, and if you're not ready for your own space, you can find information on all our flexible co-working memberships too.